 WHAT IS IT?

-SE is a gentle approach to resolve the distressing aftermath of trauma, or high stress.
+SE is a gentle, body oriented approach to resolve the distressing aftermath of trauma, or high stress.

 SE supports your own capacity to ease

 back into a baseline that is calm, connected,

 Often clients want to try Somatic Experiencing® when other therapies did not work.

 This therapy isn't dependent on your physical abilities or shape,

 It's not anything like getting an adjustment or doing yoga.

 Although we talk about how you're thinking about the problems,